vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ### DIY Sink leak status

 I created a custom [leak sensor](/zigbee/zigbee_water_leak_sensor) based on a contact sensor.
-The used sensor stores the value if it detects a leak in an attribute value `contact`.
+The sensor stores whether it detects a leak in an attribute value `contact`.
 This attribute is now used to create a boolean value.

 <img src="images_templates/leak_sink.png" alt="sink leak" width="450px" />